Sharp Sensitivity Analysis for Inverse Propensity Weighting via Quantile Balancing: Appendix: proofs

 \subsection{Proof of Theorem \ref{theorem:inference}}

 In this section, we prove Theorem \ref{theorem:inference}.
 For brevity, we only prove the validity of the bootstrap upper bound for $\psi_{\T}^+$, and restrict our attention to the case where the nominal propensity score is estimated by logistic regression.
 By symmetry, the result extends to $\psi_{\T}^-$ and the other estimands of interest, and the proof can easily be modified to handle other parametric propensity models like probit regression.
-As in the proof of Theorem \ref{theorem:sharpness}\ref{linear}, we abbreviate $\hat{Q}_{\tau}(x, 1)$ and $Q_{\tau}(x, 1)$ by $\hat{Q}(x)$ and $Q(x)$, respectively.
+As in the proof of Theorem \ref{theorem:sharpness}\ref{linear}, we abbreviate $\hat{Q}_{\tau}(x, 1)$ and $Q_{\tau}(x, 1)$ by $\hat{Q}(x)$ and $Q(x)$, respectively, and results for $K$-fold cross-fit linear quantile estimates hold by viewing the folds as random and interacting the features with the fold identities to produce features in $\R^{k \times K}$.

 For convenience, we restate the theorem in this special case to make the regularity conditions more precise.